GetVisibility/k8s-csi-s3/README.md

 The Geesefs binary is bundled inside the binaries directory but it is also built by us, just download the Geesefs project and execute "make build"

+There is a small modification on controllerserver.go that allows us to mount the same bucket on every container.
+Without this patch every container mounts a different bucket with a path generated from the volume ID.

 # CSI for S3

 This is a Container Storage Interface ([CSI](https://github.com/container-storage-interface/spec/blob/master/spec.md)) for S3 (or S3 compatible) storage.
 This can dynamically allocate buckets and mount them via a fuse mount into any container.